jwhunt19/spotify-csv-exporter/README.md

     ```
     This will host the application locally at http://localhost:5173

-  - Navigate to http://localhost:5173 in your browser to use the applicaiton
+  - Navigate to http://localhost:5173 in your browser to use the application

   ### **Deployed Setup** (Using Github Pages)
   - Set up your environment from your repo by navigating to > "Settings" > "Environments" > "New environment".
 Name the environment *github-pages*.